 - USB port key control: Up to two keys are defined for the USB port.
+Each key can be assigned a validity period (always, expiration date, weekly period).
 Neither the USB port nor the connected USB device are shown in the SEH UTN Manager, i.e. the connection cannot be established.
 As soon as the key for the USB port is entered in the SEH UTN Manager, the USB port and the connected USB device appear and can be used. - USB port device assignment: A certain USB device is assigned to a USB port.
 This is achieved by linking the USB port and USB device through the vendor ID (short VID) and product ID (short PID) of the USB device.
 The combination of VID and PID is specific to a certain USB device model which means that only USB devices of this specific model can be used on the USB port.
 This way you can assure, that (security) settings cannot be circumvented by connecting USB devices to other ports.

-Power off unused ports to increase security $\Rightarrow 175$.
+Power off unused ports to increase security \Rightarrow 16.